cara-dong/p8105_hw5_md4270/Homework5.md

     ##      <dbl>    <dbl>     <dbl>
     ## 1    0.646    0.628     0.663

-Now run prop.test for each of the cities in your dataset, and extract both the proportion of unsolved homicides and the confidence interval for each.
-Do this within a “tidy” pipeline, making use of purrr::map, purrr::map2, list columns and unnest as necessary to create a tidy dataframe with estimated proportions and CIs for each city.
+Run prop.test for each of the cities and extract both the proportion of unsolved homicides and the confidence interval for each city_state:

 ``` r
 run_prop_test = function(total, unsolved) {